Malta Tax System

 There are two residence programmes made to reduce the tax for an individual’s living in Malta.
-Both these residence programs offer special tax status by setting an individual’s tax rate on income remitted to Malta at 15%.
+Both these residence programmes offer special tax status by setting an individual’s tax rate on income remitted to Malta at 15%.

 Malta Retirement Programme

-Retiring in Malta is a goal more many individuals in Europe because of the climate, sunshine, Maltese culture and the fantastic standard of living.
+Retiring in Malta is a goal for many individuals in Europe because of the climate, sunshine, Maltese culture and the fantastic standard of living.
 However, if you’re an EU/EAA/Swiss national planning on retiring in Malta, there is a Malta Retirement Programme.

 The Malta Retirement Programme sets tax rate on pension income remitted to Malta at 15%.
 Therefore, this allows you to know your pension tax rates as well as enjoy a better standard of living when retiring in Malta.

 Note: these Malta tax residence programmes are only obtainable through the services of an Authorised Registered Mandatory.